 - Generalization.
 While it’s okay to have a resume document that you turn to when you’re applying for a new job, you shouldn’t simply submit each resume as a generalized template to each employer.
 Tailor your resume template to each employer.
 Not only does this make a connection to the employer’s need, but it also shows your work ethic since you were willing to put in the extra work to create a resume specifically for them.
 Employers will usually be able to tell whether you took the extra time to customize your resume to them or not.

 - Personal information.
 Your potential employer doesn’t need to see links to your social networking profiles or your personal websites unless those links are dedicated solely to the progression of your career and are professional in nature.
 Additionally, you shouldn’t include information about your favorite hobbies or interests since this is superfluous information, which is why you won’t see it on any good auditor resume samples.

 Job Prospects in the Auditor Industry

-- Because stricter laws have been put into place to regulate corporate finance, the job outlook for corporate auditors in particular is expected to rise because more auditors will be needed to ensure compliance with the new standards.
-Applicants who have more education and have earned professional recognition will generally have an edge over the competition when it comes to securing jobs in the industry.
+- Because stricter laws have been put into place to regulate corporate finance, the job outlook for corporate auditors, in particular, is expected to rise because more auditors will be needed to ensure compliance with the new standards.
+Applicants who have more education and have earned professional recognition will generally have the edge over the competition when it comes to securing jobs in the industry.